 Since embarking into the world of Surplus Lines, I realized that our states and their surplus lines associations all want to help us stay compliant with state laws and regulations.
 They want to be a resource for us to go to when we have questions related to reporting, policy structure, and more.
 They take that responsibility seriously.
 They don't only want to feed you the proverbial fish; they want to teach you how to fish.

-How do we build that lasting positive relationship with state regulators?
+How do we build that lasting positive relationship?

 Genuine Interest in the Individual